 Arborvitae Shrubs for Sale Online

-- Golden Globe: Has unique golden foliage and reaches up to 3 to 4 feet wide.
+- Golden Globe Arborvitae: Has unique golden foliage and reaches up to 3 to 4 feet wide.
+Natural globe shape.

-- Little Giant: Medium green and is about 4 to 6 feet tall and wide.
+- Little Giant Arborvitae: Medium green in color and about 4 to 6 feet tall and wide at maturity.
+Deer-resistant Arborvitae

-- Woodwardii: Also, medium green and can reach up to 4 to 6 feet in height and width.
+- Hetz Midget Arborvitae: Can reach up to 3 to 4 feet in height and width.

 We recommend watering your Arborvitae shrub twice a week for the first few months after planting, then once a week for the following year or so.
 Once your shrub is fully established, you only need to water it about half an inch a week, and this can be either from rainfall or irrigation.
 If your plant's foliage turns yellow or brown, it most likely because it is receiving too little water.
 However, if you notice the needles are discolored and signs of root rot, your plant is being overwatered.